inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 All is fear in love and war.
 Here in my heart, I am Helen;
 	I'm Aspasia and Hero, at least.
-I'm Judith, and Jael, and Madame de Sta"el;
+I'm Judith, and Jael, and Madame  Sta"el;
 	I'm Salome, moon of the East.

 Here in my soul I am Sappho;